 Lack of Physical Preparation is Risking Safety

-I have climbed Kilimanjaro 30+ times now and I see people struggling the last two hours to the crater rim and Stella point.
-You need to keep moving because it is cold, the pace will be super slow and you can take multiple short stops.
+Ian has climbed Kilimanjaro over 35+ times now.
+From his experiences on the mountain, the place he sees clients struggle the most is on the final two hours to the Crater Rim.
+You need to keep moving because of the cold, and the pace will be super slow.
+Therefore, you will be able to take your time the team can take multiple short stops at this stage.
 It is now a mental game and you have to believe in yourself and dig deep.
-Most of the hard work is done and you can make it to the top.
+Most of the hard work is done, so dig deep and you can make it to the top.
 Read our training advice.

-After you have enjoyed the summit of Kilimanjaro for 20 minutes you will need to drop down out of this extreme altitude.
-It will take 3 hours approximately to get back to Barafu camp.
-You can rest for 1 hour, depending on what time you arrive back into camp.
-You will then back up your bags, get more water, have lunch and continue down the mountain for a further 3 hours approximately to Mweaka camp 3,100m/ 10,170ft.
+After you have enjoyed the summit of Kilimanjaro, you will then need to drop down out of this extreme altitude.
+As we said above, it will take approximately 3 hours to get back to high camp.
+After the break in high camp, you will pack up and have approximately a further 3 hours to Mweaka Camp at 3,100m/ 10,170 feet.
 You will be back in the rain forest and now you can celebrate you summit success.
-This is a 14 hour day so you need the best acclimatization and lead in to this challenging summit night climb on Kilimanjaro.
+This can be a 14 hour day in total, and be very difficult!
+Therefore, you need the best acclimatization and lead in to this challenging summit night climb on Kilimanjaro.
 CLICK HERE for more information on our climbs.